WojciechMatuszewski/programming-notes/aws-stuff.md

 - **do not confuse it** with **lambda destination**.

 * **Lambda destinations are used when lambda is invoked by other services** like: **s3, SNS, SES, Config etc..** and then those **onSuccess or onFailure** events are **send to Lambda, SNS, SQS, EventBridge**.

+#### Infinite loops and lambda

+- with event based architecture, it may happen that you cause an infinite loop of invocations (think s3 events)

+* you can troubleshoot the problem by **setting concurrency limit to 0**.
+This will make it so your function is not invoked at all.

 ### Step Functions